mmikowski/mmikowski.github.io/_drafts/type-casts-wip.md

+# Strategies to improve JS type safety
+We have considered least five methods to improve JS type safety.
+They are ordered from least practical to most.

+## 1. Change the JS JIT compiler
+This strategy is almost certainly impractical in the near-term.
+JavaScript's compile stage occurs on the device owned by the end user and varies between engines such as Google's V8, Apple's Nitro, and Firefox's IonMonkey.
+Even if these were all adjusted to meet the a static-type-check standard, there would be billions of legacy JIT compilers in the field for years to come.

+## 2. Provide a Linter
+A lint tool like JSLint with improved static type checking would be appealing.
+JSLint does limited static type checking already.
+Linting would need to be paired with embedded hints like comments or variable names to intelligently trace intended types.
+The closest we've seen to this is [flow][1], although this is still a transpiler.

+## 3. Instrument development code
+One might instrument code to provide static type checking during development similar to test coverage tools like Istanbul.
+It may work well with our fifth strategy.
+However, we reserve this for further study and not pursue it in this series.

+## 4. Transpile
+Transpile from a language designed for static type checking to Javascript.
+This approach has been taken by Google teams with the TypeScript and Closure frameworks as well as their own Dart language.
+We explore the benefits and pitfalls of this strategy in Part 2 of this series.

+## 5. Type name and typecast
+We've employed this technique for many years.
+We name variable to indicate type, name functions to indicate return type, and typecast on input to functions.
+We look at this strategy in **Part 3** of this series, and show you the tools we use.
+We also compare the results to transpiled language such as TypeScript and Flow.

 [Hi_Score][1] is a library system that I've been constructing for a little while now that embodies many of the hard-won lessons I've accumulated from